Looking for the top restaurants in Brockley? We’ve got you covered with this insider’s guide.

 Meze Mangal Restaurant

 Meze Mangal Restaurant is one of the busiest in Brockley.
-It was founded by two brothers all the way back in 2000, who made it their mission to alter the misconceptions surrounding Turkish food, it has become a staple of the Brockley food scene.
+Founded by two brothers back in 2000, who made it their mission to alter the misconceptions surrounding Turkish food, it has become a staple of the Brockley food scene.

-There are three different menus at Meze Mangal: food, bar, and takeaway.
-Those who seek to dine-in should try their delicious Tavuk Beyti or Patlican Kebab, while those looking to grab a quick takeout should definitely try their Adana Köfte or Vegetarian Güveç!
+If you want to dine in we recommend trying their delicious Tavuk Beyti or Patlican Kebab, while those looking to grab a quick takeout should definitely try their Adana Köfte or Vegetarian Güveç!

 Address: 245 Lewisham Way, SE4 1XF

-This is a very popular deli that is always packed with hungry customers, soon-to-be satisfied with the wide variety of foods that Malaysian Deli has to offer.
+This hugely popular deli is always packed with hungry customers, soon-to-be satisfied with the wide variety of foods that Malaysian Deli has to offer.

 This little joint offers delectable servings of roti canai, Kuah Kacang, and more local favourites that don’t only satisfy tastebuds, but are incredible value for money as well.
-They also offer amazing drinks – visitors can sit back and relax while washing down their meal with a bubble tea or a freshly-made juice.
+They also offer amazing drinks – sit back and relax while washing down your meal with bubble tea or a tangy freshly-made juice.

-Note: The Malaysian Deli will only accept cash, so make sure to have some at hand if you are planning on stopping here for dinner.
+Note: The Malaysian Deli will only accept cash, so make sure to have some at hand if you plan on making this your culinary stop off.

 Address: 339 Brockley Road, SE4 2BT

-Babur restaurant is a favourite amongst locals, specialising in bringing awesome Indian cuisine to this cute corner of southeast London for nearly 40 years.
+Babur is a favourite amongst locals, specialising in bringing awesome Indian cuisine to this cute corner of southeast London for nearly 40 years.

-They have a plethora of different menus, including A la Carte, daily set lunch, a tasting menu, and a Sunday buffet menu.
+They have a plethora of different menus, including a la Carte, a daily set lunch menu, a tasting menu, and a Sunday buffet menu.

 Address: 119 Brockley Rise, SE23, 1JP